The University of Leicester welcomes students from Sri Lanka.

 If you have completed the Sri Lankan General Certificate of Education (Advanced level) then you can begin from the first year of a Bachelors degree.
 Your offer will normally be equivalent to the UK A-level requirements, so please see individual course pages for information about entry requirements.

 If you are studying A-levels or the International Baccalaureate (IB) then you can begin from the first year of a Bachelors degree.
 Please see individual course pages for entry requirements.

 If you have already completed the first year of an undergraduate degree at a Sri Lankan university, you may be considered for entry to the first or second year of a Bachelors degree if you have studied relevant subjects.

 For more information about available degrees please see the individual course pages.

 If you hold a four-year Bachelor Special Degree or a three-year Bachelor General Degree with an overall grade of 60% (depending on the subject that you wish to study) can be considered for entry to a Master's degree.

 For more information about courses please see individual course pages.

 PhDs and other research degrees

-To apply for a PhD (or other postgraduate research qualification, such as MPhil, DClinPsy, DSocSci, EdD or MD) you must have a four-year Bachelor Special Degree or a three-year Bachelor General Degree from a recognised Sri Lankan university with an overall grade of 60%, usually in a related subject area (depending on the subject that you wish to study) which is equivalent to a UK Upper Second Class Honours degree (also known as a 2:1).
+To apply for a PhD (or other postgraduate research qualification) you must have a four-year Bachelor Special Degree or a three-year Bachelor General Degree from a recognised Sri Lankan university with an overall grade of 60%, usually in a related subject area (depending on the subject that you wish to study) which is equivalent to a UK Upper Second Class Honours degree (also known as a 2:1).